dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/1_views_02_environments.md

 Expand further to see all monitoring configurations of the extension - the configured version is displayed in brackets while a colored circle displays its last known status.

+### Configure deployed extensions

+Create a new Monitoring Configuration for your deployed extension by clicking the `+` icon next to the extension name.

+Make changes Monitoring Configurations by clicking the pen icon next to their name.

 ### Target your operations

 Your currently connected environment is the target for all API based operations the Copilot